U.S. default this fall would cost 6 million jobs, wipe out $15 trillion in wealth, study says

 Even resolving the matter before the debt ceiling is breached could hurt U.S. taxpayers and the American economy in the long term.
 The budget battles over the debt ceiling of 2011 and 2013 under the Obama administration created financial uncertainty and deflated business investment, costing the U.S. economy as much as $180 billion and 1.2 million jobs by 2015, according to Zandi and Yaros.

 Historically, both parties have come together to ensure the debt ceiling gets raised.
-Turning it into a political pawn would jeopardize international faith in the U.S. government, driving the cost of borrowing higher even if it is not breached.
+Turning it into a political pawn would jeopardize international faith in the U.S. government, driving the cost of borrowing higher, even if it is not breached.

 “Brinkmanship around this whole process will be reflected in higher cost to taxpayers,” Zandi said in an interview.
 “There is a cost to doing this in a way that is not at least somewhat bipartisan.”